asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

         bindingVersion: 0.2.0
 ```

-This document shows how to set up operation bindings for operation that describes how application that uses MQTT as transport, receives the message.
+The previous document shows how to set up operation bindings for an operation that describes how an application that uses MQTT as transport, receives the message.

-By using bindings, you can enhance the AsyncAPI documentation with protocol-specific details, making it easier for developers to understand and implement the API.
+Using bindings helps you enhance the AsyncAPI documentation with protocol-specific details, making it easier to understand and implement the API.